HewlettPackard/Docker-SimpliVity/ops/README.md

 ## HPE Server Software

-SimpliVity servers are based on HPE server platforms and require compatible firmware version to function with HPE OmniStack Software, as shown in Table 16.
+SimpliVity servers are based on HPE server platforms and require a compatible firmware version to function with HPE OmniStack Software, as shown in Table 16.

 **Table 16.** HPE server components